BarbyKelly/quizproject/README.md

 ### Future Features

-* Add variations of the quiz eg wildlife, culture, music, authors, movies, national symbols and so on.
+- Add variations of the quiz eg wildlife, culture, music, authors, movies, national symbols and so on.

-* Add difficulty levels: easy, medium, difficult (credit: difficulty levels were suggested by developer's older child)
+- Add difficulty levels: easy, medium, difficult (credit: difficulty levels were suggested by developer's older child)

-* Add language Buttons on top, to be able to do the quiz in different languages:
+- Add language Buttons on top, to be able to do the quiz in different languages:
-  * English
+  - English
-  * Eesti (Estonian)
+  - Eesti (Estonian)

-* Add "Extra" button to the website, which would bring visitors to an area with links and images to find out more about Estonia
+- Add "Extra" button to the website, which would bring visitors to an area with links and images to find out more about Estonia

-* Add code to make images pop up when visitor has made their choice.
+- Add code to make images pop up when visitor has made their choice.
 Image of the correct answer (eg picture of lynx)

-* Add funny incidents with English-Estonian keyboard

 [Back to top](#contents)

 ## Languages Used

-...add image from github before submitting, list of html, css, javascript, other

 [Back to top](#contents)